-Description ( Cutting Thickness of Leather
+Description Thickness of Leather

 Des scription /16 in.
-1⁄3 in.
 1⁄4 in.

 CONV Power 20% 28% 35%

 60W Speed 20 mm/s 13 mm/s 4 mm/s

 Leather

 When engraving leather products, generally use low to moderate power at high speed.
 Be especially attentive to the possibility of fire, as well as the dust produced in repetitive applications.